Tunde-cs/security-practice-guide/Security Practice Guide.md

 By following these steps and incorporating best practices, you can effectively identify vulnerabilities for a small business.
 A thorough assessment will help you prioritize remediation efforts, protect valuable assets, and demonstrate your skills in cybersecurity.

-## **Documenting Incidents with an Incident Handler's Journal: A Guide for Cybersecurity Portfolio Projects**
+## **Documenting Incidents with an Incident Handler's Journal: A Guide for Cybersecurity Practices**

 **Introduction**